CodeFromAnywhere/typerepo/modules/writer-input/README.md

 ## 📄 TypescriptCompletions (exported const)

 In `typescript`, every word should be autocompletable with the typescript stuff, without backticks.

+## 📄 useMultiAudio (exported const)

+- Implement a component that preloads all audios for the `ShortMarkdown` and lets you play one with a callback (look at https://stackoverflow.com/questions/47686345/playing-sound-in-react-js)
+- If slide has audio belonging to it, find it and play it.
+Start at certain point, depending on which part you are at.
+- Select the correct audio for every slide, and get the API url for it.
+Load it in into an `<audio>` element once you go to the slide.

 ## 📄 { useStore, StoreProvider } (exported const)